nrdxp/nrd.sh/content/blog/closed-openness.md

 #### A Foundational Ethic

 Before writing any code for Ekala, I addressed what I saw as a fundamental challenge: the ideological capture of open source projects through carefully crafted governance documents.
-Rather than adopt traditional Codes of Conduct, we developed the Hackers' Ethic, centered on **_primum nullum cogitatum impedire: first, hinder no thought_**.
+Facing this hydra head-on, we developed the [Hackers' Ethic](https://ethics.codes), centered on the maxim: **_primum nullum cogitatum impedire: first, hinder no thought_**.

-This isn't about rejecting all structure — it's about building ethical frameworks that promote innovation rather than distortion and ossification of the _status quo_.
-While the Hackers' Ethic will evolve, it already provides an antidote to the vague, manipulative governance documents that have become all too common.
+This isn't about rejecting structure or responsibility — it's about building ethical frameworks that promote innovation rather than control and ossification of the _status quo_.
+While the Hackers' Ethic will evolve, it already provides an antidote to the vague, manipulative governance documents that have become all too common, serving as a powerful spring board for our efforts, ensuring they remain true to their original intent.

 #### Building Resilience